fstark/portal/software/README.md

 Since the filesystem uses 4K multiples for file sizes, most contain remnants of previous files.
 These remnants are sometimes source code!

+TODO:
+* Check unused sectors on disks, and unused sectors in files for recoverable source code
+* Identify purpose of unknown programs
+* Identify differences between OS and program versions

 ## System

 Bootable OS, always the first disk catalog entry, located at 0x8000 on the floppy disks.